morungos/morungos.github.io/_posts/2022-01-22-artificial-intelligence.md

 The problem with a Kuhnian account is that it denies the possibility of any kind of *evolution* in a science.
 There's essentially two states: stability and crisis.
-In practice, this is why more sophisticed philosophers of science, like Larry Laudan, use more nuanced models.
+In practice, this is why more sophisticated philosophers of science, like Larry Laudan, use more nuanced models.

 [Barbara Von Eckardt's excellent "What is Cognitive Science?"](https://mitpress.mit.edu/books/what-cognitive-science)